rizinorg/book/src/first_steps/command_format.md

 3px   # run px 3 times
 ```

 The `!` prefix is used to execute a command in shell context.
-If you want to use the cmd callback from the I/O plugin you must prefix with `=!`.
+If you want to use the cmd callback from the I/O plugin you must prefix with `R!`.

 Note that a single exclamation mark will run the command and print the output through the RCons API.
 This means that the execution will be blocking and not interactive.
 Use double exclamation marks -- `!!` -- to run a standard system call.